-While giving the background of the emergency law to the audience, President of CPS, Mr. Paul Harricknen said the emergency bill was passed on highlighted by CPS from the bill.
+While giving the background of the emergency law to the audience, President of CPS, Mr. Paul Harricknen said the emergency bill was passed on from the bill.
 Firstly, the bill takes away powers and functions of the Legislative arm to the Executive Arm which compromises the supervisory powers of the Parliament and delegates powers without reservation.